ekivolowitz/LIS351Projects/Final/README.md

 # LIS351 Final
+In the `docker build` step, it will copy the code from the current working directory into the container.
+The reason I had to do this is because I didn't want *my* API key to be public on the github.
+I apologize that that forces you the reader to do some legwork.
 ## Prereqs
 1. Create an account with [Etherscan](https://etherscan.io/register).
 2. Navigate to [Etherscan's api page and create an access key](https://etherscan.io/myapikey).